 In 1957 the state legislature designated Memphis State full university status.
 In 1959 the university admitted its first black students, and the first doctoral programs began in 1966.
 The 1970s, under President Cecil C. Humphreys, saw new buildings constructed across the campus, including a University Center and a 12-story library.
 In 1983 MSU became the first public university in Tennessee to gain accreditation of its entire curriculum.

 The 1990s were characterized by another name change and another building boom.
 In 1994 MSU became the University of Memphis, and the Ned R. McWherter Library was completed.
 Moving into the 21st century, the Kemmons Wilson School of Hospitality and Resort Management and the FedEx Institute of Technology have made their mark on the University landscape.

 Today, the University of Memphis is one of Tennessee's three comprehensive doctoral- extensive institutions of higher learning.
-Situated in a beautiful park-like setting in the state's largest city, it is the flagship of the Tennessee Board of Regents system.
 It awards more than 3,000 degrees annually.

 The Heritage Room